vespperhq/docs/docs/04-Webhooks/02-Opsgenie.md

 # Opsgenie

-This guide shows you how to create a webhook to Merlinn in your Opsgenie account.
+This guide shows you how to create a webhook to Vespper in your Opsgenie account.

 ## Overview